fabridamicelli/echoes/docs/index.md

 ## Requirements
 ### Dependencies
  - numpy
+ - numba
  - scikit-learn
  - pandas
  - matplotlib
  - seaborn
  - tests: mypy, pytest

-The code has been tested with Python 3.7 on Ubuntu 16.04. and 18.04.4
+The code has been tested with Python 3.7 on Ubuntu 16.04/18.04.

 ## Tests
 Run tests with